npolyak/NP.DependencyInjection/README.md

 # NP.DependencyInjection
-a repository for generic IoC/DI interfaces and attributes
+a repository for generic IoC/DI interfaces and attributes (minimal implementation)